Stratehm/multipool-stats-backend/README.md

 ##Prepare the maven repository

 Some dependencies of this application are not in the maven central repository.
 You have to add it manually.

-This libraries are contained in the libToAddInM2 directory. (gwt-jsonmaker-1.2.1.jar and org.moxieapps.gwt.highcharts-1.6.0.jar)
+These libraries are contained in the libToAddInM2 directory. (gwt-jsonmaker-1.2.1.jar and org.moxieapps.gwt.highcharts-1.6.0.jar)
 To "Mavenize" them, you have to copy the file in your local Maven repository which is in your home directory:

 On Windows: c:\Users\<username>\.m2\repository

 On linux: /home/<username>/.m2/repository

-Then, copy the org.moxieapps.gwt.highcharts-1.6.0.jar file in the directory (create this directory if it does not exist): org/moxieapps/gwt/highcharts/1.6.0 and rename it to highcharts-1.6.0.jar copy the gwt-jsonmaker-1.2.1.jar file in the directory (create this directory if it does not exist): org/jsonmaker/gwt-jsonmaker/1.2.1 and rename it to gwt-jsonmaker-1.2.1.jar
+Then, copy the org.moxieapps.gwt.highcharts-1.6.0.jar file in the directory (create this directory if it does not exist): org/moxieapps/gwt/highcharts/1.6.0 and rename it to highcharts-1.6.0.jar

+And copy the gwt-jsonmaker-1.2.1.jar file in the directory (create this directory if it does not exist): org/jsonmaker/gwt-jsonmaker/1.2.1 and rename it to gwt-jsonmaker-1.2.1.jar

 ##Packaging
 cd /directory/which/contain/pom.xmlFileOfTheProject